Physics-Is-Beautiful/physics-is-beautiful-mobile/README.md

 ### Android Setup
 If you already have Android Studio or the command-line tools installed, you can skip this step.

 Otherwise, it is recommended that you install the command-line tools from source through this [page](https://developer.android.com/studio/#command-tools).
-You can use the included `sdkmanager` script to install any necessary scripts (such as platform-tools).
-See the Android Developer link for more information, and for ease of access, add the scripts to your PATH.
+You can use the included `sdkmanager` script to install the necessary scripts.
+See the Android Developer link for more information, and for ease, add the scripts to your PATH.

+You will need to use sdkmanager to install:

+* `platform-tools`
+* `build-tools`
+* an Android platform of your choice (recommended: 26)

 You will also need to install Gradle.
+The best way to do this is through your system's package manager.

 Add Android as a platform.